 But if you work hard and do your research, you can maximize your potential to start and build a successful business.
 In this guide, we’ll learn how to become an Amazon seller step-by-step.
 Let’s hop into it!

 1. Find a Product to Sell on Amazon

 Retail arbitrage is generally a great starting point for an Amazon newbie.
 Otherwise known as RA, retail arbitrage is when you visit retail stores such as Walmart or Target, buy discounted products, and then resell them on Amazon at a higher price.
-What’s great about this technique is you can get your feet wet selling on Amazon without a huge investment up front.
-Online arbitrage is the same idea, only that sellers buy discounted products online to then resell them on Amazon.
+What’s great about this technique is you can get your feet wet selling on Amazon without a huge investment upfront.
+Online arbitrage is the same idea, only that sellers buy discounted products online and resell them on Amazon.